hs950559/coryrylan.com/_posts/2016-03-21-angular-2-development-with-visual-sudio-and-windows.md

 <img src="/assets/images/posts/2016-03-21-angular-2-development-with-visual-studio-and-windows/visual-studio-set-nodejs-version.png" alt="Visual Studio NodeJS version" class="full-width col-8--max float-center display-block" />

 Make sure the top two entries are like the entries depicted above.
 This will force Visual Studio to point to the NodeJS we installed on to our machine.
-Now when we update Node on our machine Visual Studio will use that version and not the one tied to the Visual Studio version.
+Now when we update Node on our machine Visual Studio will use that version and not the one tied to the Visual Studio.

 ## NodeJS and Windows Gotchas

 Now if you remember earlier we installed a C++ option with our Visual Studio version.
-These are for certain NodeJS packages that rely on native C++ compilers.
+There are for certain NodeJS packages that rely on native C++ compilers.
 Until recently on Windows the only way to get those C++ compilers was to install Visual Studio.
 Now there is a separate
  <a href="https://www.microsoft.com/en-us/download/details.aspx?id=49983" target="_blank">C++ compiler</a> that is in technical preview.
 The next step for
  allowing Node to use .NET C++ compiler is to install Python since it is a dependency for Node and the C++ compiler to communicate.